keebio/keebio-docs/docs/elite-pi-guide.md

 - Flash memory: Lots of space to compile in various QMK features without worry, as the Elite-Pi has much more flash memory
 - Price: Since the RP2040 microcontroller costs less than the ATmega32u4, we can provide it at a lower price than the Elite-C
-- Flashing: Instead of using QMK Toolbox, you can just copy a complied `.uf2` file to the Elite-Pi to update the firmware
+- Flashing: Instead of using QMK Toolbox, you can just copy a compiled `.uf2` file to the Elite-Pi to update the firmware

 ## Pinout